This post may contain affiliate links, from which we earn an income.

 The road was amazing, dipping and swaying through the fields and around the lake, the perfect Italian motorhome road trip route offering endless photo opportunities of this archetypal landscape.

 As you can probably guess, we loved motorhoming in Tuscany!

 We arrived at our next stop, Montepulciano, more than ready for a glass of, oh let me guess, something local and red maybe?

 This medieval and Renaissance hill town is famous for its’ wine of the same name and we had long wanted to visit.
-We stayed here but do check your sat nav route carefully as the shortest way is most definitely not the easiest.
+We stayed at this free camping spot here but do check your sat nav route carefully as the shortest way is most definitely not the easiest.
 This is one hill town you do not want to get entangled with!